We may earn money or products from the companies mentioned in this post. To read more about our affiliate program click here

 Many couples find it helpful to do a formal full disclosure.
 You can do this with or without a therapist.
 If you choose to use a therapist make sure they understand that the victim is in full control of what they choose to hear.
 The therapist does not get to decide for them.

-First I had him write out a history of everything he could think of.
-Then I had him answer this detailed list of questions from my friend Kate.
+Many couples choose to do a full disclosure with accompanying polygraph.
+Not sure what should be on your disclosure?
+A good place to start is answer this detailed list of questions from my friend Kate.
 Kate is an addict in recovery as well as a victim of betrayal trauma.
 She’s seen it from both ends and has amazing advice.

 Transparency also include allowing your partner to have access to anything of yours that she wants.
 Yeah it sucks.
 Yeah some people may tell you it’s a violation of privacy, but if you really want to gain trust this is the only way.
 Prove to her there is nothing to fear by hiding nothing.